-- Eliminate discrimination and unconscious bias.
+- Eliminate discrimination.
 Now is a good time to make sure that recruiters and managers in your organization aren’t screening out any qualified candidates due to personal biases.
-For example, older tech workers tell us the “hot” job market is passing them by in favor of younger candidates.
-Don’t rule out older, more experienced employees who can add valuable wisdom and perspectives to your team.
-You’ll also want to make sure your firm isn’t just hiring people with similar backgrounds.
-Unconscious bias in hiring isn’t intentional, but it can cause you to miss out on some top talent.
+For example, millennials are in high demand, but older tech workers say the “hot” job market is passing them by.
+Don’t leave out experienced employees in their 40s, 50s or 60s who have kept their skills current – they can add valuable wisdom and perspective to your team.

 - Think like a talent scout.
-A significant percentage of the talent pool is passive — they’re not actively looking but might be interested in a new role.
+A significant percentage of the talent pool is passive — they’re not looking for new gigs.
 Tap into your networks (CIO groups, alumni chapters and so on) to locate these hidden gems.

 - Focus on employee engagement and retention.
 Programs that build employee (and contractor) morale help defend against companies who want to steal your top talent.
 Give frequent reviews, help employees with career planning, schedule teambuilding events and encourage employees to offer suggestions about how to improve productivity and the work environment.